Is Water An Acid Or Base

 2 H2O (l) ⇌ H3O+ (aq) + OH- (aq)

 This autoionization is an equilibrium reaction, meaning it proceeds in both directions.
+On top of that, this means that in pure water, the concentration of H3O+ and OH- ions are equal and both are approximately 1.
 The equilibrium constant for this reaction is called the ion product of water, denoted as Kw.
-At 25°C, Kw is equal to 1.0 x 10-14.
-This means that in pure water, the concentration of H3O+ and OH- ions are equal and both are approximately 1.0 x 10-7 M (mol/L).
+Think about it: 0 x 10-14.
+Day to day, at 25°C, Kw is equal to 1.
+0 x 10-7 M (mol/L).

 The concentrations of hydronium and hydroxide ions in aqueous solutions determine the pH of the solution. pH is defined as the negative logarithm (base 10) of the hydronium ion concentration: